nameko/nameko/docs/similar_projects.rst

 `Kombu <http://kombu.readthedocs.org/>`_ is a Python messaging library, used by both Celery and Nameko.
 It exposes a high-level interface for AMQP and includes support for "virtual" transports, so can be run with non-AMQP transports such as Redis, ZeroMQ and MongoDB.

 Nameko's AMQP features are built using Kombu but don't include support for the "virtual" transports.
+Also, due to the usage of `eventlet <https://pypi.python.org/pypi/eventlet>`_ for green concurrency, Nameko can't make use of C extensions such as `librabbitmq <https://pypi.python.org/pypi/librabbitmq>`_ that Kombu uses by default.